shoshinflamingo/KataArchitecture2025/decisions/0002-leave-infrastructure-as-it-is-but-have-multi-regional-sharding-deployment-as-plan-b.md

-# Leave infrastructure as it is, but have multi-regional sharding deployment as plan B.
+# Leave infrastructure as it is, but have multi-regional sharding deployment as plan B

 ## Context and Problem Statement